State and Federal Programs

 Parent Involvement

 Title I recognizes the importance of parental involvement to assure student success.
-Parents are encouraged to participate in teacher/parent workshops and open houses.
-These workshops include activities to help parents assist their children’s language development at home.
+Parents are encouraged to participate in teacher/parent workshops, curriculum nights, and open houses.
+These activities help parents to assist their children’s language and reading development at home.

 Each Title I school's Parent Involvement Policy and School/Parent Compact outlines how parents, teachers, and students will work together to improve student achievement.
 These are voluntary agreements between the home and school to define goals, expectations and responsibilities of schools and parents as partners in education.
 These compacts are sent home and reviewed every year.